 Student Experience Project

-UNC Charlotte is proud to be one of six urban-serving institutions in the Student Experience Project (SEP) funded by the Raikes Foundation.
-SEP is a partnership between the Association of Public and Land-Grant Universities (APLU), the Coalition of Urban Serving Universities (USU), the College Transition Collaborative (CTC), the Project for Education Research that Scales (PERTS), EducationCounsel, and five partner institutions: Colorado State University, Portland State University, the University of Colorado-Denver, the University of New Mexico, and the University of Toledo.
+UNC Charlotte is proud to be one of several urban-serving institutions, and one of the original universities participating in the Student Experience Project (SEP) funded by the Raikes Foundation.
+SEP is a partnership between the Association of Public and Land-Grant Universities (APLU), the Coalition of Urban Serving Universities (USU), the Equity Accelerator, the Project for Education Research that Scales (PERTS), EducationCounsel, and partner universities.

 About The Student Experience Project

-The Student Experience Project (SEP) is a collaboration of university leaders, faculty, researchers, and national education organizations committed to innovative, research-based practices to increase degree attainment and fostering a sense of belonging on campus.
+The Student Experience Project (SEP) is a collaboration of university leaders, faculty, researchers, and national education organizations committed to innovative, research-based practices to increase degree attainment and student success on campus.

 The Challenge